Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 For example, we add 0.5 grams of dried Baker's yeast to 15 mL of YPD broth, then stored in a fridge for further use.

-We recommend measuring with a scale and a micropipette.
+We recommend measuring with a micropipette.
 If you are using a dropper, hold it vertically for more accurate, consistent drops.

 ### 5. Adjusting tube lengths (Optional)

 Keep the bottoms of the tubes in the cap from being submerged in your media to avoid creating a pressured environment.
 Adjust each luer lock end until the other end of the tube is above liquid level.

-### 6. Handling the glass (Optional)
+### 6. Handling the glass

-We recommend handling the vial with gloves, or minimizing touching the glass as much as possible to avoid getting oils and fingerprints on the glass.
+We recommend handling the vial with gloves, or handling only the cap.
+Minimize touching the glass as much as possible to avoid getting oils and fingerprints on the glass.
 Before placing in the Pioreactor sleeve, wiping the surface of the glass with a kimwipe is a great idea!

 ### 7. Positioning glassware in the Pioreactor sleeve

-Place the glassware vial into the Pioreactor sleeve.
-The outside of the glassware vial should be clean and dry.
-If the vial is wet, even with a drip, it can damage the electronics underneath.
+Place the glassware vial into the Pioreactor sleeve. **The outside of the glassware vial should be clean and dry**.
+If the vial is wet, even with single droplet, it can damage the electronics underneath.

 :::tip
 Ensure that the vial is pressed all the way down and is touching the bottom of the vial holder.
 This ensures correct temperature regulation of the culture.